G. Stanley Jones: Career

-Stan Jones is best known as the voice of Lex Luthor, the Superman villain and leader of The Legion of Doom, in the Hanna-Barbera television series Challenge Of The Super Friends, as well as voicing the characters Scourge, Lord Zarak and Weirdwolf in the television series The Transformers.
+Stan Jones is best known as the voice of Lex Luthor, the Superman villain and leader of The Legion of Doom, in the Hanna-Barbera television series Challenge of the Superfriends, as well as voicing the characters Scourge, Lord Zarak and Weirdwolf in the television series The Transformers.

 He also played the voices of Kingpin and Doctor Octopus in the 1981 Spider-Man animated series.
 He voiced the Milkman, Wordsworth and Riff Raff in the television series Heathcliff (also known as Heathcliff and The Catillac Cats).
 He also voiced McAlister in the 1995 Don Bluth film The Pebble and the Penguin.

 Death

-Jones died, age 72, of complications from cancer in Los Angeles, California.
+Jones died of complications from cancer in Los Angeles, California at the age of 72.